polyipseity/comp-4321/COMP4321 Final Report.md

 ## Web Interface - NiceGUI

 The web interface is based on the NiceGUI library which provides easy definitions of controls for a nice interface.
 When the GUI application starts, `layout` of `src/egod_search/web/main.py` is called.
-There are 3 pages in the left drawer: Home, Search, Debug.
-The Home page lists usage instructions.
+There are 2 pages in the left drawer: Search, Debug.

 The Search page is the main function - a search bar and a Submit button for querying the search engine.
 3 additional buttons provide the calculations used for retrieving results: TFxIDF/max(TF), TFxIDF/max(TF) (title) and Vector space for the use of 3 different page embedding models.
 The user can then view the calculation details for each result.